Celebrating 25 Years of Service In Appalachia and Latin America

 While impacting the lives of hundreds of families, our students have also been transformed in so many ways by these experiences.
 They have learned that Christ can most easily be found when one lives in compassion and solidarity with those in need, that young people can bring hope and healing to places of poverty and injustice, that the persons who are poor have much to teach us about the inherent dignity of all people, and ultimately, that there is no “us and them,” only us.

-This school year also marks the 20th anniversary of the program’s partnership with Appalachia Habitat for Humanity in Scott County, Tennessee.
+This school year also marks the 20 h anniversary of the program’s partnership with Appalachia Habitat for Humanity in Scott County, Tennessee.
 As the program’s longest and most consistent partner, Appalachia Habitat and the Scott county community have welcomed thousands of Prep students into their ministry.
 Working with Appalachia Habitat, the Prep to date has built 31 homes for low income families in Scott and Morgan Counties and donated over two million dollars to fund these projects.
 To mark this milestone anniversary, the program will hold its first ever alumni-only Tennessee trip in August of 2019.

-Please send reflections on your experience serving on a Christian Service Immersion program in Appalachia or Latin America.
+Please share your reflections on your experience serving on a Christian Service Immersion program in Appalachia or Latin America here.